Italian chickpea soup is a delicious & economical one-pot meal

 - Follow instructions for making Homemade Chickpeas.
 Set chickpeas aside.
 Do not drain, as the chickpea cooking liquid will be used in the soup.
 If using canned chickpeas you will need to drain the liquid from the can.

-- In 3- to 5-quart soup pot, sauté onion in 1 tablespoon olive oil and a pinch of sea salt for about 10 minutes over medium or medium-low heat.
-Add rosemary and stir to coat onions.
-Add another tablespoon olive oil, celery, carrot, and another pinch sea salt and sauté about 10 minutes more.
+- In 3- to 5-quart soup pot, sauté onion in 1 tablespoon olive oil and a pinch of sea salt for about 5 minutes over medium or medium-low heat, then add add another tablespoon olive oil, garlic, rosemary, celery, carrot, and another pinch sea salt and sauté about 10 minutes more.
 Adjust heat if necessary to prevent burning.
 Add zucchini and sauté a minute more.

 - Place chickpeas and chickpea cooking liquid into soup pot and add stock and bay leaf.
 Bring to a boil, then turn heat to low, cover, and simmer until zucchini is soft, about 8 minutes.
 Season with salt and pepper to taste and simmer a few minutes more.
 Add half of fresh herbs.

 - Serve pasta in soup bowls and pour chickpea soup over the pasta.